Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Introduction

 The only previous work on the average complexity of persistence computation is by Kerber and Schreiber~\cite{Kerber2020Expected,SchreiberThesis}.
 They show that, for the so-called shuffled random model, the average complexity is better than what the worst-case predicts.
-However, the shuffled model is further away from realistic (simplicial) inputs than the two models studied in this paper.
+However, the shuffled model is further away from realistic (simplicial) inputs than the three models studied in this paper.
 Moreover, their analysis requires a special variant of the reduction algorithm while our analysis applies to the original reduction algorithm with no changes.
-Moreover, the PhD thesis of Schreiber~\cite{SchreiberThesis} contains extensive experimental evaluations of several random models (including Vietoris--Rips and Erd\H{o}s--R\'enyi); our experiments partially redo and confirm this evaluations.
+In addition, the PhD thesis of Schreiber~\cite{SchreiberThesis} contains extensive experimental evaluations of several random models (including Vietoris--Rips and Erd\H{o}s--R\'enyi); our experiments partially redo and confirm these evaluations.

 While the computational complexity for persistence has hardly been studied in terms of expectation, extensive efforts have gone into expected topological properties of random simplicial complexes.
 We refer to the surveys by Kahle~\cite{Kahle-survey} and Bobrowski and Kahle~\cite{BobrowskiKahle} for an overview for the general and the geometric case, respectively.
 From this body of literature, we use the works by Demarco, Hamm, and Kahn~\cite{demarco2013triangle} and Kahle~\cite{kahle2011random} in our work.
-There are also recent efforts to study expected properties of persistent homology over random filtrations, for instance the expected length of the maximally persistent cycles in a uniform Poisson process~\cite{bobrowski2017maximally}, or properties of the expected persistence diagram over random point clouds~\cite{Divol2019density}.
+More in detail, we adapt some of their results on the expected Betti numbers of random filtrations to upper-bound the number of computationally expensive columns, thus obtaining a bound on the expected computational complexity.
+There are also recent efforts to study expected properties of persistent homology over random filtrations, for instance the expected length of the maximally persistent cycles in a uniform Poisson process~\cite{bobrowski2017maximally}, properties of the expected persistence diagram over random point clouds~\cite{Divol2019density}, or the expected number of intervals in the decomposition of multiparameter persistence modules \cite{angel_socg1}, \cite{angel_socg2}.